Stelios Kouloglou

-Stelios Kouloglou (Στέλιος Κούλογλου; born 27 February 1953, Athens) is a Greek journalist writer and documentaries director.
+Stelios Kouloglou (Στέλιος Κούλογλου; born 27 February 1953) is a Greek journalist, writer, and documentary director.
 He is the creator of the news web channel "TVXS".
 Political analyst and major Greek publications columnist in international press including Le Monde Diplomatique.

-Early 2015, Stelios Koulogou was designated member of the European Parliament on behalf of Syriza, after Georgios Katrougalos joined the Greek government as Minister for Administrative Reforms.
+In early 2015, Kouloglou was designated a member of the European Parliament on behalf of Syriza, after Georgios Katrougalos joined the Tsipras cabinet.
+On 23 October 2023, he announced his departure from the Syriza parliamentary group amidst a rift with newly elected party leader Stefanos Kasselakis.

 Biography

 He was born in Athens.
 He graduated from the University of Athens and studied journalism in Paris, Tokyo and India.
 He has worked as a political correspondent in Greece and as a foreign correspondent in Paris and Moscow, from where he covered developments in the Soviet Union and the other ex-communist countries.
 In the 1992-95 period he covered the war in Yugoslavia as a special war correspondent.